Sorenson Forum Named To Fast Company's 2024 Next Big Things In Tech

 Sorenson has been recognized alongside brands such as Adobe, Amazon, Disney, Samsung, and others for groundbreaking technology that profoundly impacts consumers, industries, and society

 SALT LAKE CITY, Nov.
-21, 2024 /PRNewswire/ -- Sorenson , a global leader in communication solutions, is honored to announce that its groundbreaking AI-powered language solution for events, Sorenson Forum , was named to Fast Company's 2024 Next Big Things in Tech
+21, 2024 /PRNewswire-HISPANIC PR WIRE/ -- Sorenson , a global leader in communication solutions, is honored to announce that its groundbreaking AI-powered language solution for events, Sorenson Forum , was named to Fast Company's 2024 Next Big Things in Tech

 in the Enterprise award category for "hardware, software, and services that change how business gets done."